 - A completed passport application

-- Proof of U.S. citizenship including birth certificate or certificate of naturalization from the state U.S. Citizenship and Immigration Services office.
+- Proof of U.S. citizenship including a birth certificate or certificate of naturalization from the state U.S. Citizenship and Immigration Services office.

 - Proof of relationship between parent or guardian and minor, such as a birth certificate or adoption decree.

 - A signed parental permission documentation form.
 Both parents must appear and sign together.
 If only one parent is present, they must submit a notarized consent statement from second parent or proof of sole authority.

 Applicants who are 16 or 17 years of age must present a completed application form, proper identification and passport photos.
 However, they must also present a consent statement from their parent or legal guardian.
 Adults will need to provide identification, passport photos and evidence of citizenship.

 The passport card cost in California varies depending on the type of passport you are obtaining and the age of the applicant.
 The fees reflect the cost of the application, execution and processing.
 Child application fees are lower than those for adults.